What's The Right Hearing Aid For You?

 A licensed audiologist will determine which hearing aids are most appropriate for the type and degree of your hearing impairment.
 Not all hearing aids are appropriate for every hearing loss.
 During the consultation visit, we encourage you to ask questions.
 We want you to feel comfortable with your new hearing instrument.
 When needed, we will take an impression of your ear so the ear mold can be ordered.

-Raleigh Capitol ENT is pleased to offer bone anchored hearing aids for patients in Raleigh, Garner and Cary as yet another option for the rehabilitation of hearing loss.
+Raleigh Capitol ENT is pleased to offer bone anchored hearing aids for patients as yet another option for the rehabilitation of hearing loss.
 Ask your audiologist and/or physician at your next visit to see if you're a candidate.

-hearing aids: Your Options in Raleigh, Cary & Garner
+hearing aids: Your Options in West & Midtown Raleigh, Brier Creek, Wake Forest, Cary & Garner.
+Holly Springs coming soon.

 Following are additional helpful links.